 Creation of the District

-The Pearl River Basin Development District was created by the State Legislature in 1964 as a special fund agency to assume the legal responsibilities involved in coordinating local, state and federal programs for water resource development.
+The Pearl River Basin Development District was created by the Mississippi Legislature in 1964 as a special fund agency to assume the legal responsibilities involved in coordinating local, state and federal programs for water resource development.